Bubble-Protocol/bubble-tools/README.md

 An address label can be used in place of a filename or part of a filename.
 It will be replaced with a 32-byte filename representation of the address (the address prefixed with 12 zero bytes):
 ```
-bubble content read server-label contract-label address-label/hello.txt -v
+bubble content read provider-label contract-label address-label/hello.txt -v
 > [trace] read https://vault.bubbleprotocol.com/v2 0x574242BBAE5a46F444025b8596Cd70A8804ff9dc 0x0000000000000000000000009444C89bF13a5CEd4F4fF3d082e36f080c13F909/hello.txt {}
   hello world
 ```

-### Server Address Book
+### Provider Address Book

-The server address book holds the API URLs of off-chain storage services.
-A server label can be used in place of a url in any command.
+The provider address book holds the API URLs of off-chain storage providers.
+A provider label can be used in place of a url in any command.
 ```
-bubble servers list
+bubble providers list
 ```

-To add the Bubble Private Cloud use:
+To add the Bubble Private Cloud for the polygon network, for example, use:

 ```
-bubble servers add bubble-cloud https://vault.bubbleprotocol.com/v2
+bubble providers add bubble-cloud https://vault.bubbleprotocol.com/v2/polygon
 ```

 ### Contract